 HAMILTON: Churchland says certain brain rhythms are problem.
 For example, people with Parkinson's disease tend to develop abnormal patterns associated with severe tremor.

-MARK CHURCHLAND: Clearly, they have a pathological rhythm that is, you know, large enough and strong enough to be quite harmful.
+CHURCHLAND: Clearly, they have a pathological rhythm that is, you know, large enough and strong enough to be quite harmful.

 HAMILTON: And that brings us back to Lucy Bowen McCauley's dance class.